Perusall offers three types of Review-Based assignments to facilitate peer learning and structured feedback:

 If you’re creating an Instructor review assignment, this stage and its function will be your Instructor review period.

-You can moderate reviews using the follow options within the Include this review toggle:- Include this review means that when this assignment moves to the next stage, the author will see the reviewer’s submitted Rubric scores and Overall feedback.
+- Include this review means that when this assignment moves to the next stage, the author will see the reviewer’s submitted Rubric scores and Overall feedback.

 - Hide feedback from author includes the Rubric as part of the submission’s score, but hides the Overall feedback from the author.